iterative/dvc.org/static/docs/use-cases/share-data-and-model-files.md

 matching source code to any machine.
 All you need to do is to setup [remote storage](/doc/commands-reference/remote) for your <abbr>DVC project</abbr> to store data files online, where others can reach them.
-Currently DVC supports AWS S3, Google Cloud Storage, Microsoft Azure Blob Storage, SSH, and HDFS as remote locations, and the list is constantly growing.
+Currently DVC supports Amazon S3, Google Cloud Storage, Microsoft Azure Blob Storage, SSH, HDFS, and other remote locations, and the list is constantly growing.
 (For a complete list of supported remote types and their configuration, take a look at the examples in `dvc remote add`.)

 ![](/static/img/model-sharing-digram.png)

-As an example, let's take a look at how you could setup Amazon S3 [remote storage](/doc/commands-reference/remote) for a <abbr>DVC project</abbr>, and push/pull to/from it.
+As an example, let's take a look at how you could setup an S3 [remote storage](/doc/commands-reference/remote) for a <abbr>DVC project</abbr>, and push/pull to/from it.

-> Note that DVC supports several types of remote storage: SSH, AWS S3, Google
-> Cloud Storage, HTTP, HDFS, among others.
-Refer to `dvc remote add` for more
-> details.

 ## Create an S3 bucket